dnewingh/gcp-fhir-sandbox-public/cloud-fn-biqquery-service/README.md

+# To Do
+- Figure out approach for setting environment variables for project Id

 # Setting up local development environment
 Note: ADC scopes to Google Drive must be explicitly requested.
 Typical ADC login only provides Cloud Platform scopes.
 ```